MarcusHSmith/marcusmth/content/blog/escaping-closures-in-swift.md

 ---
 path: blog
 date: 2020-11-13T23:43:45.078Z
-lastUpdated: 2020-11-13T23:43:45.119Z
+lastUpdated: 2020-11-16T19:43:00.000Z
 title: '@Escaping Closures in Swift'
-description: Success and Failure Blocks in Swift
+description: Success and Failure Closures in Swift
 tags:
   - swift
-isPublished: false
+isPublished: true
 ---
 Success and Failure blocks are all over Swift code bases.
 They are a useful tool to do asynchronous tasks and wait for network requests.
 A standard signature is: